By , JD; and , JD, JD, MEM;

 Because compliance officers with environmental responsibilities will interact with local, state, and federal agencies, it is important to understand the interplay and interconnections between the federal and state laws and regulations.

-The U.S. Environmental Protection Agency (EPA) is the federal agency charged with administering and enforcing federal environmental laws—most of the laws addressed in this chapter.
-EPA’s national headquarters are in Washington, D.C., but it has regional offices (split up into 10 regions) throughout the country that oversee various regulatory and enforcement activities.
+The EPA is the federal agency charged with administering and enforcing federal environmental laws.
+EPA’s national headquarters are in Washington, DC, but it has regional offices (split up into 10 regions) throughout the country that oversee various regulatory and enforcement activities.

 II.
-The “Substantive” Rules—Major Statutory and Regulatory Programs (Overview, Elements, Common Violations and Defenses)
+Major Statutory and Regulatory Programs (Overview, Elements, Common Violations, and Defenses)

 Clean Water Act